Fast Casual Dining Trends

 Fermented Foods and Probiotics

 Foods that are good for your gut make their way into 2020’s top trends for fast casual restaurants.
 This includes fermented foods such as kimchi, miso, yogurt, and tempeh.
 These foods, along with locally made kombucha, offer consumers the health benefits they desire packed into minimally processed, wholesome products.

 While there will be no downturn in delivery, fast casual restaurants may find a surprising uptick in customers choosing to stay and eat in the dining area.
 That’s because more and more restaurants are placing an emphasis on the dining experience, which in turn provides customers with more social satisfaction than eating at home.

 Offering Incentives and Coupons

 As millennials and Generation Z emerge as large consumer groups in the foodservice industry, they’ll be looking for incentives and coupons to use at restaurants.
-This makes offering these types of deals a top trend for fast casual restaurants in 2019.
+This makes offering these types of deals a top trend for fast casual restaurants.
 Because members of these generations are prone to making financially conscious decisions, they’re more likely to pick a fast casual restaurant that provides deals and discounts over one that does not.

 Foods in Bowls

-There’s something cozy about eating out of a bowl, which is why food in bowls is on our list of top trends for 2019.
+There’s something cozy about eating out of a bowl, which is why food in bowls is on our list of top trends.
 While the concept isn’t new, fast casual restaurants will be using bowls to create hearty, filling dishes in unique ways.
 These include buddah bowls, ramen bowls, poke bowls, and smoothie bowls.
 In fact, bowl-centered restaurants are likely to pop up this year with entire menus dedicated to poke bowls or ramen bowls.